harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 noindex: true
 ---

 Matt and I have been creating artwork for his music for almost 12 years now.
-It’s a collaboration I’m immensely proud of, and one that offers a change of scene from my day-to-day job of designing and building websites.
+It’s a collaboration I’m immensely proud of, and one that offers a welcome change of scene from my day-to-day job of designing and building websites.

 *Morpho*, released on [Sound Records](https://www.soundrecords.co.uk/) in November last year, is our most recent project.
 Our 12th vinyl release and the 1st Matt is releasing using his last name, Benyayer, instead of his pseudonym, Dark Sky.